yakconsulting/spidersoftdev.github.io/content/posts/2018-04-12-4-reasons-why-you-dont-get-a-new-client-today.md

   - rant

 ---
-Each day &#8211; new company want&#8217;s to make a world better place, and trying to sell you awesome service, API, whatever.
-I&#8217;m constantly searching for new interesting and useful services which could make &#8220;my&#8221; (my clients) live easier.
-Everyone has a flashy website, &#8220;Try now&#8221;, &#8220;Try now for free&#8221;, &#8220;Signup for free&#8221; &#8211; just fill the form, no credit-card required&#8230; entry level &#8211; no trouble at all.
-Let&#8217;s do it.
+Each day – new companies want to make the world a better place and try to sell you fantastic service, API, whatever.
+I’m constantly searching for new exciting, and valuable services which could make “my” (my clients) live easier.
+Everyone has a flashy website, “Try now”, “Try now for free”, “Signup for free” – fill the form, no credit card required… entry level – no trouble at all.
+Let’s do it.

 * * *

 ## 1. The form

-Sometimes it&#8217;s super simple &#8211; Name, Email -> details will be sent via email.
-Sometimes it&#8217;s more sophisticated &#8211; you have to drop password, so they don&#8217;t even verify if confirmation email lands in Junk email.
-But with more demanding marketing department they put more stuff into signup form.
-Like &#8220;why you wan to use our awesome service ?&#8221; Seriously ?
-You gave me 1000 reasons on landing page to use your service.
-Our &#8220;where did&nbsp; you found out about our website?&#8221; erm&#8230; you don&#8217;t know how analytics works ?
-Anyways&#8230; finally you went thru 50 form fields.
-Click &#8220;sign up&#8221; and wait&#8230;
+Sometimes it’s super simple – Name, Email -> details will be sent via email.
+Sometimes it’s more sophisticated – you have to drop the password, so they don’t even verify if the confirmation email lands in Junk email.
+But with a more demanding marketing department, they put more stuff into the signup form.
+Like, “why do you want to use our awesome service ?”
+Seriously?
+You gave me 1000 reasons on a landing page to use your service.
+Our “where did you find out about our website?” erm… you don’t know how analytics works?
+Finally, you went thru 50 form fields.
+Click “sign up” and wait…

 ## 2. The activation